jae1911/sitecontent/content/blog/2023/fido.md

 Once plugging those for the first time, the experience was _not great_, being either not detected at all or just very jittery (NFC was completely nonworking).
 Luckily, a firmware update patched that and the keys started working as expected, though I must say that the NFC function doesn't works as well as the Yubikey on my phone (an iPhone).
 I am also having an odd issue where if the USB-A Solokeys isn't plugged facing the "right direction", it will not work and I will have to turn it around for it to work.
 It wouldn't be surprising with a normal USB-A plug, until you realize the Solokeys V2 has reversible USB.
+Another thing to have in mind is that if the first generation of Solokeys was FIDO certified, the V2 isn't _yet_.

 Other than that, they work as expected everywhere that has support.